MalinkyZubr/Networking/Notes.md

 ##### so how do we configure the static route?
 * local and connected routes are automatic.
-* to configure a route, "ip route (destination-address) (mask) (next hop)".
+* to configure a route, `ip route (destination-address) (mask) (next hop)`.
 I give this packet to you, you deal with the route.
 * ip route 0.0.0.0 0.0.0.0 (router interface IP address)
 * the next hop will figure out how to get the packet where it needs to go
 * ROUTERS WILL DROP PACKETS WITH UNKNOWN DESTINATIONS.
 THEY WILL NEVER FLOOD
 * unless we configure our routes (or do dynamic routing, later), we cannot send packets to unknown destinations, eg dstinations not in the routing table
 * How do we get around this?
-This command: "ip route (destination IP) (mask) (exit-interface).
+This command: `ip route (destination IP) (mask) (exit-interface)`.
 Instead of next hop we specify exit interface. where should we send packets as a route of last resort? to whatever is at the end of the interface.
 Gateway of last resort is not added however, because this is for specifric networks.
 But what does this mean? it is technically a direct connection to the destination IP.
 It is basically saying, "I will give this packet to whatever is connected on this interface, and they will route it where it needs to go".
 And so, when the packet gets to the router on the connected interface, its own routing will carry out the rest of the work.
-* "via" usually refers to interface.
+* `via` usually refers to interface.
 Get to network IP via interface IP

 there might be a problem however, one way reachability.
 Source can send packets, but without more static routing, the destination cannot send a reply.